Energinet-DataHub/opengeh-wholesale/source/databricks/calculation_engine/tests/features/readme.md

 - Elements in lists are separated with “,” fx. ['measured', 'calculated']
 - Decimal number are with 3 decimals in the results

-## The readme.md file

-**All test scenarios must have a readme.md file**.
-Easiest is to copy and modify an existing readme-file from another scenario. existing scenario.
+## Coverage - all_test_cases.py and Coverage.py

+The class coverage/all_test_cases.py contains all test-cases that we want to test in the feature tests.

-Under the "Coverage" heading, list the testcases covered by the scenario as bullet items.
+The cases listed in this file can be referenced from Coverage.py files in scenarios.
+Under the "Cases Tested" heading, list the testcases covered by the scenario as bullet items.
 These will be scanned as part of coverage overview.

+**All test scenarios must have a Coverage.py file**.
+Easiest is to copy and modify an existing Coverage-file from another scenario.

 ## Local test config settings